willGraham01/PiranhasHalfyord/plot/scenes/03-ordo-magicae.md

 Upon entering the lab, Groubun will be distilling some sort of potion and have a couple of bottles already prepared.
 On a desk with the completed bottles will be his research log - this will be open on the page with the design for the anti-magic collar that Faire is currently being forced to wear.
 The shelves around the lab will contain a large number of empty jars and bottles, as if supply is short.
-The only ingredients in abundance are those that Groubun uses to make his polymorph / animate objects potions, which he gets from the Shattered Teeth.
+The only ingredients in abundance are those that Groubun uses to make his polymorph / animate objects potions, which he gets from the Piranhas.
 Faire's workstation is a cluttered mess of papers, books, and partially cleaned flasks and other containers.

 Groubun will notice the party's entry and greet them cordially, and Jenessa will explain they're just here to pick up a delivery.